nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Marks a student's question as resolved.

-Format: `question solve INDEX i/QUESTION_INDEX t/SOLUTION`
+Format: `question solve STUDENT_INDEX i/QUESTION_INDEX t/SOLUTION`

-* This resolves the question from the student at the specified `INDEX`
+* This resolves the question from the student at the specified `STUDENT_INDEX`
 * This resolves the question at the `QUESTION_INDEX`.
 The `QUESTION_INDEX` refers to the position of the question in the student's list of questions.

 <div markdown="block" class="alert alert-info">